 Report all non-routine and or significant incidents/issues to your supervisor and/or Administrator.

-Perform other duties as assigned by the Dispatch Supervisor, Operations Foreman, and/or Administrator.
+Perform other duties as assigned by the Head Dispatcher, Operations Foreman, and/or Administrator.

 Actions such as sarcasm, snapping back at rude or irritating drivers, or repeatedly calling a driver to inquire what time he will arrive at a stop should be avoided at all costs.